FREE Shipping on orders over $899

 2. Healthy Snacks: Opt for healthy snacks like cucumbers, carrots, and watermelon instead of less healthy options like chips or cookies.

-3. Soups and stews: Vegetable broth-based soups and stews can also help you maintain hydration.
+3. Soups and stews: Soups and stews made with vegetable broth can also help you stay hydrated.

-4. Natural Flavors: Add slices of citrus fruits or fresh herbs, such as mint, to your water for natural flavor without adding sugar.
+4. Natural Flavors: Add citrus fruit slices or fresh herbs, such as mint, to your water to give it a natural flavor without adding sugar.

 5. Eat seasonal foods: Take advantage of seasonal fruits and vegetables, as they are usually fresher and tastier.